Hussnainoffical/Telco-Customer-Churn-Prediction-Machine-Learning-Streamlit-App/README.md

-lco Customer Churn Prediction: Machine Learning + Streamlit App 📖 Overview
+Telco Customer Churn Prediction: Machine Learning + Streamlit App 📖 Overview

 This project predicts customer churn for a telecom company using the Telco Customer Churn dataset.